joseepascale/Network-Security-Set-Up-for-Daycare/README.md

 ## Objectives
 - Design and implement a secure network topology for the daycare center.
 - Configure and customize firewalls for enhanced security.
+-  Monitor and log network traffic to detect potential security issues.
 - Perform penetration testing to identify vulnerabilities in the system.
-- Monitor and log network traffic to detect potential security issues.

 ### Tools Used
 -GNS3 and Virtualbox for Network real world Simulation
-- Windows Defender Firewall: Configured to protect individual devices within the daycare center network.
 - pfSense: Used for configuring and managing firewalls,and custom firewall rules to ensure network security.
 - Wireshark: For capturing and analyzing network traffic to ensure data integrity and security.
 - Metasploit/Kali Linux: Used for penetration testing to assess the security of the network and firewall setup.